Speeding up Krylov subspace methods for computing f(A)b via randomization: Convergence analysis

 \subsection{Discussion on numerical stability}

 Rigorous numerical stability analysis of any of the methods discussed in this work appears to be challenging.
-Already the computation of the function of a small matrix $f(H_m)$ is a nontrivial computation, for which (backward or forward) stability is established only for limited classes of matrices and functions $f$ (e.g., normal matrices with $f=\exp$~\cite[Chapter~10]{Higham2008}).
-To nevertheless gain some insight into the numerical behavior of Algorithms~\ref{alg:fAb-LS-BG} and~\ref{alg:fAb-LS-NT}, particularly in terms of how the conditioning of $V_m$ affects the stability, let us \emph{assume} that $f(H_m)$ is computed in a backward stable fashion, that is, its computed approximation can be written as $f(H_m+\Delta H)$, where $\|\Delta H\|_2=\mathcal O(\epsilon\|H_m\|_2)$ with the working precision $\epsilon$.
+The evaluation of the function of a small matrix $f(H_m)$ is already a nontrivial computation, for which (backward or forward) stability is established only for limited classes of matrices and functions $f$ (e.g., normal matrices with $f=\exp$~\cite[Chapter~10]{Higham2008}).
+To nevertheless gain some insight into the numerical behavior of Algorithms~\ref{alg:fAb-LS-BG} and~\ref{alg:fAb-LS-NT}, particularly in terms of how the conditioning of $V_m$ affects the stability, let us \emph{assume} that $f(H_m)$ is computed in a backward stable fashion, that is, its computed approximation can be written as $f(H_m+\Delta H)$, where $\|\Delta H\|_2=\mathcal O(\epsilon\|H_m\|_2)$ with the machine precision $\epsilon$.
 Then in the computation of $f(V_m^\dagger A V_m)$ in~\eqref{eq:krylovproj}, the backward error in computing $f(V_m^\dagger A V_m)$ becomes $\epsilon\|V_m^\dagger A V_m\|_2$.
 Letting $V_m=Q_mR_m$ be a QR factorization, we have $\epsilon\|V_m^\dagger A V_m\|_2 = \|R_m^{-1}Q_m^T A Q_mR_m\|_2 \leq \|R_m^{-1}\|_2\|Q_m^T A Q_m\|_2\|R_m\|_2=\kappa_2(R_m)\|Q_m^T A Q_m\|_2$.
-This suggests that an ill-conditioned basis $V_m$ may adversally impact the numerical stability of the algorithms (in practice, the approximation is often good unless $V_m$ is numerically rank-deficient).
+This suggests that an ill-conditioned basis $V_m$ may negatively impact the numerical stability of the algorithms (in practice, the approximation is often good unless $V_m$ is numerically rank-deficient).
 It also suggests that a well-conditioned $V_m$ would yield an approximation similar to the one obtained via full Arnoldi orthogonalization (wherein $V_m=Q_m$), which we observe in our experiments.
+In practice, convergence is sometimes observed even when $V_m$ is highly ill-conditioned; this has been studied extensively for the Lanczos method~\cite{musco2018stability}, and steepest descent (restarted Arnoldi)~\cite{afanasjew2008generalization} when $A$ is symmetric.
+However, a complete analysis for the nonsymmetric and randomized case is an open problem.